alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   says.
-- **A receiver narrowed by EVIDENCE is the same rule with a refinement as the target.** `NonEmptyList<ItemType>` is a checked refinement of `List<ItemType>`, and `namespace NonEmptyList<infer ItemType> for NonEmptyList<ItemType>` holds the two Methods the proof makes total — `firstItem` and `lastItem`, answering an item where `List`'s own answer an Optional.
+- **A receiver narrowed by EVIDENCE is the same rule with a refinement as the target.** `NonEmptyList<ItemType>` is a checked refinement of `List<ItemType>`, and `namespace NonEmptyList<infer ItemType> for NonEmptyList<ItemType>` holds the three Methods the proof changes the answer of — `firstItem` and `lastItem` answer an item where `List`'s own answer an Optional, and `length` answers a `NonZeroInteger` where `List`'s answers an Integer.
+The rest of that Namespace carries the proof forward instead: a `map` or a `reverse` of a List with something in it still has something in it.
 A refined receiver reaches every Namespace its base reaches and this one besides, so the refined target beats the base target for a Method both declare; a List nothing proved anything about does not reach it at all.
-Neither Method can be written in Essence, which is the point rather than a gap: a refinement erases before anything runs, so a native is what spending the evidence looks like.
+None of the three can be written in Essence, which is the point rather than a gap: a refinement erases before anything runs, so a native is what spending the evidence looks like. `length` is the plainest case — an Essence body could only write `@::length()`, which is that same Method on a receiver that still carries the proof, and the Validator refuses it as `infinite-recursion`.
 - **A Type and the Namespace that targets it belong in one file.** `Optional` and `Ordering` each declare their Choice and the Namespace over it together;
   splitting them across files works, but leaves the two halves of one idea